jasonvriends/azure-quickstart/6-bonus/teXXmo/README.md

 # Step 3: Configure teXXmo Azure IoT button

-1. Hold power button for 5 sec.
-LED changes from Green Flash to Yellow, then Red flash.
-When LED flashes in RED, the device is in AP Mode.
+1. Hold power button for 5 seconds.
+   * The LED will change from **Green**, flash to **Yellow**, then finally flash **Red**.
+It's at this point that the device is in Access Point Mode, allowing you to connect to the device and configure it.

-1. From any desktop machine, connect to the device via WiFi using the SSID : ESP_<Last 3 digits of MAC Address>.
+2. From a desktop or mobile device, connect to the device via WiFi using the SSID : **ESP_<Last 3 digits of MAC Address>**.

 1. In Visual Studio Code, press **F1** or **Ctrl + Shift + P** in Visual Studio Code and select **Azure IoT Device Workbench: Configure Device Settings...**
 ![ConfigDevice](media/iot-button-get-started/iot_button_config_device.JPG)